gurvirdhillon/LegoWorkStation-CW/README.md

 ## The process

 First i had started off with an array of object that was stored in my client.
 I had then come to the realisation that i must store it in server side code as the user should not be able to have access to these files.
 I had then transitioned the code over to db-memory.mjs.
 Once i had been able to display all my items on the array of objects i had decided to switch to the database in order to make my data items maintainable.

+I decided filters would be a good addition to the project as it would allow the user to see items that would fit their specific needs and saves them a lot of search time for specific items

+## Future works

+In my future works testing will be a big priority and ensuring my path roots return all the right data will be a key aspect.
+I will ensure i get the input field displayed at the top to work as this could be a key bit of functionality which saves the user from scrolling.
+I will also ensure that the administrators can add products to the page.